klalicki/JSFrameworks2023/docs/Syllabus.md

 ## Schedule

 **Important Note:** This schedule, along with course assignments and due dates are subject to change.
-It is the student’s responsibility to check the Slack channel, course materials and updates to the syllabus.
+It is the student’s responsibility to check the Teams channel, course materials and updates to the syllabus.
 Any changes will be clearly noted in course announcements.

 ### Weeks 1 - 3